ken862734801/Landing-Page/README.md

 The aim of the project was to use HTML, CSS, and some Javascript to create a mock landing page.
 I went back and used flex to make the website more responsive.

-Used javascript to add a quote generator.
+Javascript used to add a quote generator.
 Will be adding media queries to make it mobile responsive in the future.

 ![Alt text](https://i.imgur.com/qaTZUXm.png)